 You've heard it before: fruit is nutritious, can help reduce disease risk but it can also promote weight problems.

 From a nutrition standpoint, fruit is a great source of fibre, potassium, vitamin C, and folate, nutrients that help guard against disease.
 A diet rich in fruit has been linked to lower rates of heart disease, stroke, high blood pressure, cataract, macular degeneration and type 2 diabetes.

 Along with those nutrients, you also get carbohydrate, mainly in the form of the naturally occurring sugar, fructose.
 That means, unlike most vegetables which contain much less carbohydrate, fruit also delivers calories.

 For example, one medium apple has 25 grams of carbohydrate and 95 calories, 1 medium banana has 27 grams of carbohydrate and 105 calories and 1 cup of blueberries has 21 grams of carbohydrate and 84 calories.
 (One cup of broccoli has only 6 grams of carbohydrate and 30 calories.)

-In other words, if you are trying to lose weight, you can't eat all the fruit you want.
+If you are trying to lose weight, you can't eat all the fruit you want.
 When I develop weight loss plans for clients, I usually include two to three daily fruit servings depending on calorie intake.
 (Eating a couple of fruit servings per day has never slowed a client's weight loss progress.)

 If you have prediabetes (also called impaired fasting glucose) or diabetes you also need to limit your fruit intake to help manage your blood sugar level.